riyazshaikh/opencircles/README.md

 - Pictures are stored as blobs as seen from events.py
 - Javascript compressing is done server side by yuicompressor

+# Marketing
+Had this random idea of busking in NYC subways to promote OpenCirclez

 ![Busking Promotion](https://github.com/riyazshaikh/opencirclez/raw/master/images/135938_946902377915_553034_o.jpg)